rnemeth90/DotnetSolid/README.md

 # DotnetSolid
-A repository containing SOLID examples implemented in C#
+A repository containing practical examples of SOLID design implemented in C#